Westfall-io/windstorm/README.md

 Versions after 0.4.0 support Excel files, even though they are not pure text.

+Windstorm extends Jinja and supports all of the features within Jinja (i.e. for loops, if statements) and adds a custom function to interact with the SysMLv2 API Services.

 ## SysMLv2 API
 When pointed at an appropriate SysMLv2 API, windstorm will pull all of the parameters for use in the jinja templates.